Charlotte Armstrong: Career

 Armstrong's publications generally followed one of two tracks.
 All of her novels were published by Coward-Mccan, even The Protege, which was published posthumously.
 Armstrong's short stories, however, were published in magazines.
 Most of these stories were published in Ellery-Queen's Mystery Magazine, but some others were published in The Saturday Evening Post and Argosy magazine.

 In September 1952, Armstrong's fantasy novella, Three Day Magic (1948) was published in longer form in The Magazine of Fantasy and Science Fiction.
 The long version was reprinted in the 1979 anthology, Mysterious Visions, by Martin H. Greenberg, Joseph Olander, and Charles G. Waugh.
 The editors remarked in their introduction that it was a "powerful and almost forgotten novella" that demonstrated that, although the well-known mystery writer was "most famous for suspense and style," she could have "become equally famous for humor and style."

 Style and themes

 In 1939, while living in Cape Cod, Massachusetts, Charlotte Armstrong began her career as a writer with the plays The Happiest Days and Ring Around Elizabeth.
 Both made it to Broadway, but The Happiest Days flopped, and Ring Around Elizabeth did not perform well either.
-This lack of success prompted Armstrong to shift to mystery fiction with The Case of the Weird Sisters (1943) and The Innocent Flower (1945).
+This lack of success prompted Armstrong to shift to mystery fiction with Lay On, Mac Duff!
+(1942), The Case of the Weird Sisters (1943) and The Innocent Flower (1945), a trilogy featuring detective MacDougal Duff.
 Her successful entrance into suspense with The Unsuspected was a boost to her career, and soon she was recognized as pioneer of domestic suspense.
 Later adapted into the film Talk About a Stranger, Charlotte Armstrong's 1951 novel The Enemy is a good example of Armstrong work in the genre.